-The Friends of Seven Bends State Park was originally a committee of the Friends of the North Fork, which has been working since 1988 to keep the North Fork of the Shenandoah River clean, healthy, and beautiful.
+Friends of Seven Bends State Park was originally a committee of Friends of the North Fork, which has been working since 1988 to keep the North Fork of the Shenandoah River clean, healthy, and beautiful.

-Before Seven Bends State Park opened to the public, Friends of the North Fork of the Shenandoah River (FNFSR) offered support to the Virginia Department of Conservation and Recreation in park planning and development.
+Before Seven Bends State Park opened to the public, Friends of the North Fork of the Shenandoah River (FNFSR) offered support to the Virginia Department of Conservation and Recreation (DCR) in park planning and development.
 As work on the park progressed, public interest grew and people wanted to help.
-The informal group of volunteers and interested citizens became a committee under the umbrella of FNFSR and eventually organized as the Friends of Seven Bends State Park.
+The informal group of volunteers and interested citizens became a committee under the umbrella of FNFSR and eventually organized as Friends of Seven Bends State Park.

 Friends of Seven Bends State Park welcomes your support.
 Volunteers are involved in clearing trails, building bird houses, planning programs, and more.

 Gaining Access to the Park